 Expats will experience a relatively generous salary in Germany in the financial sector and a high degree of employment security.
-Due to its strong economy, bolstered the financial sectors, the rent is higher in Frankfurt as compared to other German cities.
+Due to its strong economy and high quality of life, the rent in Frankfurt is higher compared to other German cities.

 In this episode of how crazy expensive New York is, Frankfurt is 27.21% cheaper than the Big Apple!

-Whenever you take a stroll on the streets of Frankfurt, you’ll hear many different languages around you.
-The city is in the heart of Germany and Europe, and with its international airport, Frankfurt attracts many foreigners.
+Whenever you take a stroll through the streets of Frankfurt, you’ll hear many different languages around you.
+Because of its central location in Germany and Europe as well as its status as the finance capital of Germany, Frankfurt attracts many foreigners.

 You’ll find a high density of academic, research and science centres in Stuttgart.
 The upcoming talents for the automotive industry are trained on-site in Stuttgart’s universities, institutions famous for their engineering degrees.